 Left behind at a vantage point, he knelt, deployed the Barrett and aimed at the ovcharka.

 As the others sprinted the best they could, Brendan halted.
 He turned back, drew his CZ 75 automatic pistol and stood his ground.
 The ovcharka charged.
-Brendan aimed, fired and hit the dog.
-It kept running.
+Brendan aimed, fired and hit the dog but it kept running.
 The cleaner prepared for the worst.
-Then a 50 calibre bullet took a large chunk out of the dog’s body (thanks to Sami’s Shooting of 7).
+Then a 50 calibre bullet took a large chunk out of the dog’s body (thanks to Sami’s Shooting of 7 from afar).
 It kept running, but it appeared to be severely wounded by the sniper round.
 Brendan fired some more at the approaching dog.

 The ovcharka fell motionless in a pool of its own blood.

 Zlatan finally arrived to fetch Brendan.

 As the Niva headed for the others, Sami started to jog for the airport.
 That was when the BTR managed to climb out of the gorge, like a mud-streaked monster.
 Then the second Super Cougar appeared behind it.
 It strafed the BTR, shredding it to pieces.
 Sami noticed another ovcharka in the co-pilot seat of the low-flying helicopter.
 It swung around for a pass at Sami.
 Sami discarded the Barrett and unslung the Shmel.
 He aimed as the helicopter came for a strafing run.
 Then he fired the last thermobaric warhead, the second one he had fired in so many days.

 The incendiary rocket struck the nose of the Super Cougar and exploded in a firestorm of debris.